docelic/amber-introduction/README.md

 		1. `require "../src/controllers/application_controller"` - main controller is required
 			1. It defines `ApplicationController`, includes JalperHelpers in it, and sets default layout
 		1. `require "../src/controllers/**"` - all other controllers are loaded
-		1. Amber::Server.configure block is invoked to override any config settings
+		1. `Amber::Server.configure` block is invoked to override any config settings
-	1. `require "config/routes.cr"` - this again invokes Amber::Server.configure, but specifically for routes and feeds all the routes in
+	1. `require "config/routes.cr"` - this again invokes `Amber::Server.configure` block, but works on routes and feeds all the routes in
 1. `Amber::Server.start` is invoked
-	1. This implicitly creates a singleton instance of server and saves it to @@instance
+	1. This implicitly creates a singleton instance of server and saves it to `@@instance`
 	1. `@@instance.run` is called
 	1. Run consults variable `settings.process_count`
 	1. If process count is 1, @@instance.start is called
 	1. If process count is > 1, the desired number of processes is forked, while main process enters sleep
 		1. Forks invoke Process.run() and start completely separate, individual processes which go through the same initialization procedure from the beginning.
 Forked processes have env variable "FORKED" set to "1", and a variable "id" set to their process number.
-IDs are assigned in reverse order (highest number == first forked process).
+IDs are assigned in reverse order (highest number == first forked).
 	1. `@@instance.start` is called for every process
 		1. It saves current time and prints startup info
 		1. `@handler.prepare_pipelines` is called. @handler is an instance variable of Amber::Server and contains the code/entry point into Amber which will be called on every request
-		1. Crystal's HTTP server is created with `server = HTTP::Server.new( host, port @handler)`
+		1. `server = HTTP::Server.new( host, port @handler)`- Crystal's HTTP server is created
 		1. `server.tls = Amber::SSL.new(...).generate_tls if ssl_enabled?`
-		1. Signal::INT is trapped (calls server.close when received)
+		1. Signal::INT is trapped (calls `server.close` when received)
-		1. Server enters main loop in which it calls `server.listen(settings.port_reuse)`
+		1. `loop do server.listen(settings.port_reuse) end` - server enters main loop

 # File Structure